Home

 But Joe Joe had understood.
 “The buzzards?”
 He glared at Weesie as if he couldn’t believe his ears.
 “NOBODY’S!” he shouted.
 “Ain’t NOBODY wants to belong to them thangs.
 PEW!
 They stink!”

-Then, Stevie jumped into the discussion.
-“One time I SEEN a who owl!
-And it spooked me REAL BAD.”
+Suddenly, Stevie jumped up.
+He was excited.
+“Ohh, one time I SEEN a who owl!
+And it spooked me REAL BAD!”

-He looked around cautiously.
-“See, I was laying down on my trampoline … and I thought he didn’t see me.
-But it turned its head round and round - all the way around BACKWARDS - ‘til he fount me!”
+He looked around, cautiously.
+“See, I was laying down on my trampoline … and I thought he didn’t see me ...

 Haunted House